pf » 20 ways to Secure your Apache Configuration

 Make sure apache is running under its own user account and group

-Several apache installations have it run as the user nobody.
+Some linux apache installations have httpd (or the apache2 service) running as the user nobody.
 So suppose both Apache, and your mail server were running as nobody an attack through Apache may allow the mail server to also be compromised, and vise versa.
+For that reason I find it a good idea to make sure apache is the only process running as the given user.

 User apache